Orders API Overview

 If you use the Square Orders API with a non-Square payments provider, Square charges a transaction fee.
 For more information, see Orders API fee structure.

-Orderobjects include fields for line item details, fulfillment details, and order summary data, including the location ID credited with the order and the total amount of taxes collected.
+Orders - An order is a top-level container representing a request to purchase goods or services from a business.
+Every order includes fields for line item details, fulfillment details, and order summary data, such as the location ID credited with the order and the total amount of taxes collected.

 For more information, see Orders objects and data types.

 The Orders API integrates seamlessly with other Square APIs and resources to expand the functionality of your application.